 Generally, all issues in a divorce are decided by a state court according to state law.
 These issues include property and debt division, child custody and visitation and support.
-In a military divorce a few things are different.
+But in a military divorce, a few things are different.

 The parties may come from different states and be living in different states or countries.
 If the parties wish to live in different cities, child visitation becomes complicated.

-One spouse's residence of record must be Georgia.
-Military people on deployment can put divorce actions on hold while they are deployed.
+One spouse’s residence of record must be Georgia.
+Military service members on deployment can put divorce actions on hold while they are deployed.

 The most complicated property division issue is not division of a home or personal property but allocation of benefits, including pensions.